helpermethod/spring-boot-style-guide/README.md

 # Spring Boot Style Guide

+An opinionated guide on application development with Spring Boot.

 ## Dependency Injection

 * Never use `field injection` or `setter injection`.
 Use `constructor injection` instead.